Event Off Grid 2: Liam Young: New Planetary Imageries

 Operating at the juncture of design, fiction, and futures, Young returns to his hometown of Meanjin/Brisbane to present a screenscape of alternative, hopeful worlds.
 Slipping between fiction and documentary, his presentation will showcase images of tomorrow and illuminate the environmental questions of today.

+In parallel to his work in entertainment, Young is in demand as one of the world’s foremost futurists, consulting on next-generation technologies and designs for clients such as Nike, BMW, Google, Sony, Mitsubishi, Wired, Showtime, Microsoft, Ford, and NASA.
 Young’s work is informed by academic research and he’s held guest professorships at Princeton University, MIT, and Cambridge, and now runs the groundbreaking Masters in Fiction and Entertainment at SCI Arc, Los Angeles.
 He has published several books including Machine Landscapes: Architectures of the Post Anthropocene and Planet City, a story of a fictional city for the entire population of the earth.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.